yvo2/fuzzy-tutorial/README.md

 After completing the tutorials, create your own Jupyter notebook applying one of the approaches to a problem.

-1. Select a domain: choose a domain related to your group project (if already available) or a personal interest.
+1. **Select a domain**: choose a domain related to your group project (if already available) or a personal interest.
-2. Create and name your notebook: experiment with the chosen approach and save your notebook as `03_<YourProjectName>.ipynb`.
+2. **Create and name your notebook**: experiment with the chosen approach and save your notebook as `03_<YourProjectName>.ipynb`.
-3. Push to your repository: upload your completed notebook to your GitHub repository.
+3. **Push to your repository**: upload your completed notebook to your GitHub repository